Convex-Dev/design/cad/003_encoding/README.md

 ## Overview

-Convex implements a standard **Encoding** format that represents any valid Convex data Values as a **sequence of bytes**.
+Convex implements a standard **Encoding** format that represents any valid Convex data values as a **sequence of bytes**.
 Encoding is an important capability for Convex because:

-- It allows Values to be efficiently **transmitted** over the network
+- It allows values to be efficiently **transmitted** over the network between peers and clients
-- It provided a standard format for **durable data storage** of Values
+- It provided a standard format for **durable data storage** of values
-- It enables the definition of a cryptographic **Value ID** to identify any Value as a "decentralised pointer", which also serves as the root of a Merkle DAG that is the Encoding of the complete Value.
+- It enables the definition of a cryptographic **Value ID** to identify any value as a "decentralised pointer", which also serves as the root of a Merkle DAG that is the encoding of the complete value.

-The Encoding model breaks Values into a Merkle DAG of one or more **Cells** that are individually Encoded.
-Cells are immutable, and may therefore be safely shared by different Values, or used multiple times in the the same DAG.
+The Encoding model breaks Values into a Merkle DAG of one or more **Cells** that are individually encoded.
+Cells are immutable, and may therefore be safely shared by different values, or used multiple times in the the same DAG.
 This technique of "structural sharing" is extremely important for the performance and memory efficiency of Convex.